Disappearance of Rahma el-Dennaoui: Disappearance

 Rahma was sleeping between two of her sisters on a double bed under the window on the night of 9 November 2005.
 She had trouble sleeping in the heat and her father got up and went to check on her at 2 am.
 When he returned at 8 am, she was gone.
 Rahma had only learned to walk quite recently, and it is nearly 1 km from the El-Dennaoui home to any bushland.
 There was a rip in the fly screen covering the window above her bed, and this opening was large enough for Rahma to fit through.
 Other sources say the screen was cut, not torn.

 Her three-year-old sister told police that she saw her sister being abducted by a man who did not have any hands.

 Investigation

 Police treated the case as a potential abduction after an extensive search brought no further clues or sightings of the girl.
 Sniffer dogs found no trace of the little girl.

 After coronial inquest which ran from April to November 2012, Deputy State Coroner Sharon Freund handed down an open finding.
 She reported that there had been shortcomings and issues with the police investigation of both the family and a suspected pedophile who lived nearby.
+During the inquest, police reported their belief that the abduction was likely staged, and that she died in an "accident or mishap" in the family home, with her body subsequently disposed.

 In May 2007, New Idea magazine offered a $20,000 reward "for information leading to Rahma's safe return".
 The magazine's editor-in-chief Robyn Foster said that the similarities between Rahma and the highly publicised case of Madeleine McCann sparked her interest in the case.
 In January 2019, NSW Police posted a $250,000 reward for information which would help to close the case.